envygeeks/jekyll-assets/README.md

   path: ".jekyll-cache/assets"
   type: file # Possible values: memory, file
   enabled: true
+# --
+# Assets you wish to always have compiled.
+#   This can also be combined with raw_precompile which
+#   copies assets without running through the pipeline
+#   making them ultra fast.
+# --
 precompile: []
+raw_precompile: []
+# --
+# baseurl: whether or not to append site.baseurl
+# destination: the folder you store them in on the CDN.
+# url: the CDN url (fqdn, or w/ identifier).
+# --
 cdn:
   baseurl: false
   destination: false
   url: null
+# --
+# These are all default.
+No need to add them
+#   Only use this if you have more.
+# --
 sources:
 - assets/css
 - assets/fonts